Why study abroad?

 How do I pay for my semester or year abroad?

-You will be charged a $1,000 Study Abroad Fee for each semester you are abroad, as well as the $100.00 Technology fee.
-Beyond that, Assumption College allows you to apply all federal, state, personal and Assumption College scholarships to the study abroad semester, with the exceptions of Tuition Exchange and Work/Study, which do NOT apply to study abroad.
+You will be charged a $1,000 Study Abroad Fee for each semester you are abroad, as well as the $125 Student Activities fee and $175 Technology fee.
+Tuition Exchange and Work/Study, do NOT apply to study abroad.
 Students with Tuition Remission are eligible for one semester’s study abroad experience, with remission in effect.

 Am I billed by Assumption College?

 Yes, you will receive a bill from Assumption College for home tuition, and standard room and board, as well as a study abroad fee of $1,000, $125 Student Activities fee and $175 Technology fee.
 All financial aid that would have applied to a semester at home, applies to the study abroad semester.